Relativistic Cosmological Perturbation Theory and the Evolution of Small-Scale Inhomogeneities: Derivation of the Generalised Cosmological Perturbation Theory

-In this article, the cosmological gauge problem has been resolved.
+In this article, the cosmological gauge problem has been solved.
 To that end, the perturbation equations (\ref{subeq:basis}) have first been rewritten into the form (\ref{subeq:pertub-flrw}) in order to isolate the scalar perturbations from the vortexes and gravitational waves.
-This reduces the number of possible gauge-invariant variables substantially, since one needs to consider only the three independent scalars (\ref{eq:scalars-flrw}).
-All scalar perturbations transform under the general infinitesimal transformation (\ref{func}) in the same way according to (\ref{eq:trans-scalar}).
-This implies that one can combine two independent scalars to eliminate the gauge function $\psi(t,\bm{x})$.
-With the three independent scalars (\ref{eq:scalars-flrw}), one can make ${3\choose2}=3$ different sets of three gauge-invariant variables.
+The fact that the system of equations (\ref{subeq:pertub-flrw}) describes exclusively the evolution of \emph{scalar} perturbations has the following important consequence: \begin{itemize} \item From the background equations (\ref{subeq:einstein-flrw}) and the perturbation equations (\ref{subeq:pertub-flrw}) for scalar perturbations it follows that only the three \emph{independent} scalars (\ref{eq:scalars-flrw}) and their first-order perturbations play a role in the evolution of density perturbations. \end{itemize} This fact reduces the number of possible gauge-invariant quantities substantially, since one needs to consider only the three independent scalars (\ref{eq:scalars-flrw}).
+Since scalar perturbations transform under the general infinitesimal transformation (\ref{func}) according to (\ref{eq:trans-scalar}), one can combine two independent scalars to eliminate the gauge function $\xi^0(t,\bm{x})$.
+With the three independent scalars (\ref{eq:scalars-flrw}), one can make ${3\choose2}=3$ different sets of three gauge-invariant quantities.
 In each of these sets exactly one gauge-invariant quantity vanishes.
 As will be shown in Section~\ref{sec:newt-limit}, the only set for which the corresponding perturbation theory yields the Newtonian results (\ref{eq:poisson}) and (\ref{eq:newt-ngi}) in the non-relativistic limit is given~by

 It follows from the general transformation rule (\ref{eq:trans-scalar}) that the quantities (\ref{subeq:gi-quant}) are invariant under the general infinitesimal transformation (\ref{func}), i.e., they are \emph{gauge-invariant}, hence the superscript `gi'.
-The definitions (\ref{subeq:gi-quant}) imply that the gauge-invariant counterpart $\theta^{\text{gi}}_\een$ of the gauge dependent variable $\theta_\een\neq0$ vanishes automatically.
+The definitions (\ref{subeq:gi-quant}) imply that the gauge-invariant counterpart $\theta^{\text{gi}}_\een$ of the gauge-dependent variable $\theta_\een\neq0$ vanishes automatically.
 The physical interpretation of (\ref{theta-gi}) is that, in first-order, the \emph{global} expansion $\theta_\nul=3H$ is not affected by a \emph{local} density perturbation.